Final amended EHCP delayed — the platform drafts your chase pack | EHCP Clarity

-After an annual review, the local authority must issue a final amended EHCP within strict timescales.
-If it is delayed or the content is wrong, here is what you can do.
+After an annual review, the local authority must issue a final amended EHCP within 8 weeks.
+If it is overdue or the content is wrong, the platform drafts your formal chase letters, escalation correspondence, and appeal materials.
+You edit and send. £149/year.

 Legal timescales after an annual review

-• Within 4 weeks of the review meeting: The LA must send you a notice of proposed amendments (or confirm it is not amending the EHCP).
+• Within 4 weeks of the review meeting: The local authority must send you a notice of proposed amendments (or confirm it is not amending the EHCP).

 • Within 15 days of proposed amendments: You have at least 15 days to object to proposed changes.

-• Within 8 weeks of the review meeting: The LA must issue the final amended EHCP (or notify you it is not amending).
+• Within 8 weeks of the review meeting: The local authority must issue the final amended EHCP (or notify you it is not amending).

 If the final EHCP is delayed